Spinal Manipulation: What You Need To Know

 What is spinal manipulation?

-- Spinal manipulation is also called spinal manipulative therapy.
-It’s a technique where practitioners use their hands or a device to apply a controlled thrust (that is, a force of a specific magnitude or degree in a specific direction) to a joint of your spine.
+- Spinal manipulation is a technique where practitioners use their hands or a device to apply a controlled thrust to a joint of your spine.
 The amount of force can vary, but the thrust moves the joint more than it would on its own.
-Spinal manipulation is different from spinal mobilization, which doesn’t involve a thrust (and is performed within a joint’s natural range of motion and can be controlled by the patient).
+Spinal manipulation is different from spinal mobilization, which doesn’t involve a thrust, is performed within a joint’s natural range of motion, and can be controlled by the patient.

-- Most spinal manipulations are done by chiropractors (chiropractic treatment often involves spinal manipulation), although other licensed professionals including osteopathic physicians and physical therapists also do spinal manipulations.
+- Most spinal manipulations are done by chiropractors (chiropractic treatment often involves spinal manipulation), although other licensed professionals including osteopathic physicians and physical therapists also use this technique.

-- For more information on what chiropractors do, see the National Center for Complementary and Integrative Health (NCCIH) webpage Chiropractic.
+- For more information on what chiropractors do, see the National Center for Complementary and Integrative Health (NCCIH) fact sheet Chiropractic: In Depth.

 Who uses spinal manipulation and has usage changed?